mpawl/certmonitor/README.md

 python3 -m pip install -r requirements.txt
 ```

-## Setting up the '.env' File
+## Setting up the `.env` File

-Certmonitor will search for the '.env' file in the same directory as 'certmonitor.py'.
+Certmonitor will search for the '.env' file in the same directory as `certmonitor.py`.
 Below is a template for you to create your own '.env' file:

 ```
 EMAIL_USER = '@gmail.com'